allegro/allegro.tech/_posts/2015-09-02-vaas-open-source-management-tool-for-varnish-cache.md

 layout: post
 title: Varnish as a Service goes open source
 author: szymon.jasinski
-tags: [tech, varnish, web cache, python, open source]
+tags: [varnish, web cache, python, open source]
 ---

 We are proud to announce that today we released as open source [Varnish as a Service](https://github.com/allegro/vaas)